BidnessForB/postman-sdk/README.md

 The SDK is organized by resource groups:

-- **collections**: Endpoints for managing Postman Collections, folders, and comments
+- **collections**: Endpoints for managing Postman Collections, folders, comments, and forks
 - **requests**: Endpoints for managing requests within collections
 - **responses**: Endpoints for managing responses within collections
 - **workspaces**: Endpoints for managing Postman Workspaces
 - **specs**: Endpoints for managing Postman API Specifications
-- **environments**: Endpoints for managing Postman Environments
+- **environments**: Endpoints for managing Postman Environments and forks
 - **tags**: Endpoints for tagging and retrieving tagged entities
 - **transformations**: Endpoints for bi-directional sync between specs and collections
 - **users**: Endpoints for user information and authentication
+- **pullRequests**: Endpoints for managing pull requests (get, update, review)

 ## Testing